MislavJaksic/Knowledge-Repository/GitHub/README.md

-GitHub will display a description of the current folder if there is a file called README.xxx in the folder.
+GitHub can display a description of the current folder if there is a file called README.xxx in the folder.
-If .xxx is .txt, the description will be plain: no colour, all letters have the same font and size.
+If .xxx is .txt, the description will be plain: no colour; all letters are of the same font and size.
-If .xxx is .md, GitHub will interpret the description as Markdown, a markup language.
+If .xxx is .md, the README will be interpreted as a Markdown file.
 You can get a taste for what Markdown looks like below.

 # Big letters with a ghostly line below